DMPlex: Unstructured Grids in PETSc#

 The strongest links between solvers and discretizations are

-problem partitioning, and
+• data (unknowns) partitioning, and

-ordering of unknowns.
+• ordering of data (unknowns).

 Data Layout by Hand#